evan-erdos/trail-of-cthulhu/story/prose-outline.md

 Once they defeat the creature, they assess their surroundings.
 They're in a damp, underground grotto, and they can faintly hear running water.

-As they approach the underground river, the Players begin to have a strange sensation.
+As they approach the underground river, the PCs begin to have a strange sensation.
 It's like they're dreaming awake, and they feel compelled to swim in the water.

-Having no other recourse, the Players gather their things, and take the plunge.
+Having no other recourse, the PCs gather their things, and take the plunge.
 Strange shapes flit in and out of their minds, and they begin to fall asleep.
 Their dreams are more lucid than life, and they dream of strange oceanscapes, where the seemingly flat ocean is bent and twirled in strange directions,